Scott Gordon (ice hockey)

 Scott M. Gordon (born February 6, 1963) is an American professional ice hockey coach and former professional goaltender.
-He has previously served as the interim head coach of the NHL's Philadelphia Flyers, and head coach of the NHL's New York Islanders, as well as the head coach of the Providence Bruins and Lehigh Valley Phantoms of the American Hockey League (AHL).
+He is currently the head coach for the Waterloo Black Hawks of the United States Hockey League (USHL).
+He previously served as the head coach of the NHL's New York Islanders from 2008 to 2010 and the head coach of the National Hockey League's Philadelphia Flyers in the 2018–19 season, and, as well as the head coach of the Providence Bruins and Lehigh Valley Phantoms of the American Hockey League (AHL) between 2002 and 2021.
+Before coaching he played 23 games in the NHL with the Quebec Nordiques during the 1989–90 and 1990–91 seasons, and in the minor leagues from 1986 to 1994.
+Internationally he played for the American national team at the 1992 Winter Olympics and the 1991 World Championships.
 Gordon was born in Brockton, Massachusetts, but grew up in Easton, Massachusetts.

 College career

 Boston College (1982–1986)

 Gordon began his collegiate career with the Boston College Eagles in the 1982–83 season, where in nine games, he posted a 3–3–0 record with a 2.43 goals against average (GAA).

 Gordon became the Eagles' starting goaltender in 1983–84, where in 35 games, he had a 21–13–0 record and a 3.74 GAA, helping Boston College qualify for the 1984 NCAA Division I Men's Ice Hockey Tournament.
 The Eagles faced off against the Michigan State Spartans, where they lost the two-game total goal series 13–8.

 Gordon retained his starter's job for the 1984–85 season, as he went 23–11–2 with a 3.61 GAA in 36 games played.
 On March 16, 1985, in a game against the Providence College Friars, Gordon and Friars goaltender Chris Terreri made hockey history, as both goalies placed water bottles on the top of their nets, the first time that goalies placed water bottles on the top of their nets in a hockey game.
 Gordon led Boston College into the 1985 NCAA Division I Men's Ice Hockey Tournament, as the Eagles reached the semi-finals before losing to Providence 4–3 in triple overtime.

 Gordon returned for one last season with Boston in 1985–86, where in 32 games, he posted a 17–8–1 record and a 3.63 GAA.
 He was named to the Hockey East First-Team All-Star in 1986.
 Boston College qualified for the 1986 NCAA Division I Men's Ice Hockey Tournament, however, they lost to the Minnesota Golden Gophers 11–7 in the East Regional Semi-finals.